Workiva/over_react/README.md

     }
     ```

-5. Run `pub serve` in the root of your Dart project.
+5. Run `pub run build_runner serve` in the root of your Dart project.

 &nbsp;